PitLuk22/React-GameLab-by-Pit/README.md

 # Pit's Gamelab with React
-<p>It's web application about computer games.
-The [Create React App](https://github.com/facebook/create-react-app).
-[Rawg.io](https://rawg.io/) site and their API was taken as the basis for creating Pit's Gamelab</p>
+It's web application about computer games.
+[Rawg.io](https://rawg.io/) site and their API was taken as the basis for creating Pit's Gamelab
 <p>In this project I have worked with Reactjs, React Hooks, RESTfull API, Framer motion, React Routre Dom, Redux and Redux Thunk</p>

 ## Getting Started with Create React App